spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-visibility-condition-for-cms-blocks.md

 {% info_block errorBox %}

-The name of the first form element should correspond to the condition name you are creating.
+The name of the first form element must correspond to the condition name you are creating.
 In our case, it looks like `$builder->add('customer', FormType::class)`.

 Child form elements can have any names and subsequent child form elements.